memfault/interrupt/_drafts/best-of-binutils.md

 which registers to use for passing arguments and which ones must be preserved across function calls.
 Sometimes, a given architecture may have several ABI configuration options which can be selected via compiler flags.
-For example, on ARMv7-m, there are two different ABIs which can be used for passing floating point arguments as parameters -- one which passes arguments in "VFP" registers and one which uses general purpose registers[^5].
-We can discover which options are used along with some other information by using readelf's`-A` argument:
+For example, on ARMv7-m, there are two different ABIs which can be used for passing floating point arguments as parameters.
+One which passes arguments in "VFP" registers and one which uses general purpose registers[^5].
+We can discover which options are used along with some other information by using readelf's `-A` argument:

 ```bash
 $ arm-none-eabi-readelf -A nrf52_example/build/nrf52.elf